 Overview

-The Wyndham Robertson Library is accepting applications for a large student art piece for our ground floor study nook.
+The Wyndham Robertson Library is accepting applications for a large student art piece for our third floor study nook.
 The library is open to a variety of mediums and techniques limited to two-dimensional works.
 Painting, digital works, photography, and collages are all welcome.

 We are open to a wide variety of subject matter and art.
 The overarching mission of the library’s art is listed below.
 Submitted art is not required to adhere to these mission values, but is expected to not contradict or undermine them.

-• Inspire – we hope for the artwork of the library to fuel creativity and the pursuit of knowledge.
+- Inspire – we hope for the artwork of the library to fuel creativity and the pursuit of knowledge.

-• Reflect – we want the artwork of the library to be a reflection of the diverse and myriad communities that make up our campus and the Roanoke area.
+- Reflect – we want the artwork of the library to be a reflection of the diverse and myriad communities that make up our campus and the Roanoke area.

-• Elevate – we want the artwork of the library to uplift voices that have historically been left out and overlooked.
+- Elevate – we want the artwork of the library to uplift voices that have historically been left out and overlooked.

 Important Dates

-Selection notification: by March 10th
+Selection notification: by week of December 8th

 Submission Instructions

-Ground Floor Study Nook Template – JPG
+Third Floor Study Nook Template – PNG

-Ground Floor Study Nook Template – PPTX (PowerPoint)
+Third Floor Study Nook Template – PPTX (PowerPoint)

-Ground Floor Study Nook Template – PDF
+Third Floor Study Nook Template – PDF

-Ground Floor Study Nook – photograph of space
+Third Floor Study Nook – photograph of space

 Eligibility and conditions